launchdarkly/hello-dotnet-client/README.md

-### LaunchDarkly Sample Xamarin Application
+## LaunchDarkly Sample Xamarin Applications

-We've built 2 applications that demonstrates how LaunchDarkly's SDK works with both iOS and Android using the Xamarin platform.
-Below, you'll find the basic build procedure, but for more comprehensive instructions, you can visit your [Quickstart page](https://app.launchdarkly.com/quickstart#/).
+To demonstrate basic usage of the LaunchDarkly Xamarin SDK, we've built two applications that both do the same thing: one for Android and one for iOS.
+The only differences between them are in the platform-specific application startup code and the user interface components.
+The user interface could be generalized between them using Xamarin Forms, but in this case the UI is so simple (just a single text field) that it has little effect on the demo code.

+In both applications, there is a single boolean feature flag whose on or off state appears on the screen.
+The application listens for `FeatureFlagChanged` events from the SDK, so that if the flag is changed on your LaunchDarkly dashboard, it will be updated promptly on the screen.

-##### Build instructions
+### Build instructions

-1. Make sure you have [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/) installed along with [Xcode](https://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12).
+1. Make sure you have [Visual Studio](https://visualstudio.microsoft.com/downloads/) installed; the Android app can be run from either Windows or Mac, but the iOS app requires Mac.
+For Windows, you must use Visual Studio 2017 or later.
+For Mac, besides Visual Studio you must also have [Xcode](https://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12).
-2. Make sure you're in this directory.
+2. Open `LaunchDarkly.HelloXamarin.sln` in Visual Studio.
+3. Open `LaunchDarklyParameters.cs` in the `Shared` project.
+Set `MobileKey` and `FlagKey` to the mobile key for your LaunchDarkly environment and the key of a boolean feature flag in your environment.
+If you want to test feature flag targeting for different users, you can also change `UserKey` or add more properties in `DefaultUser`.
-3. Open `LaunchDarkly.Xamarin.sln` in Visual Studio for Mac.
+4. Run the `XamarinAndroidApp` or `XamarinIOSApp` project in Visual Studio for Mac.
-4. Copy the mobile key from your account settings page and the feature flag key(s) from your LaunchDarkly dashboard into the appropriate fields in your source code.
-For the iOS project, this is at the top of the `MainCollectionViewController` class inside `MainCollectionViewController.cs.` For the Android project, this is at the top of the `MainActivity` class inside `MainActivity.cs` class.
-Note that the mobile apps require the LaunchDarkly mobile key to be set in order to run.
-5. Select the platform you want to run on in Visual Studio's targeted device selector and press run.